Ukraine’s front line: Where lives turn on distant decisions

 On Monday, the White House summoned European leaders, including NATO’s secretary-general, to a videoconference about Ukraine to discuss U.S. ideas on how to respond to Russia’s demands.

-“We have shared those ideas with our European allies and partners,.
+“We have shared those ideas with our European allies and partners.
 We are taking their feedback.
 We are incorporating that feedback into the written response,” U.S. State Department spokesman Ned Price said.

 Ukraine wasn’t invited to the videoconference.
 And Ukraine’s president was left to fume on Twitter last week when Biden mused aloud about how to respond to a “minor incursion.”